Dildar Ali (দিলদার আলী)

 Paper Link

-In this paper, we introduce and study the Influential Billboard Slot Selection Problem Under Zonal Influence Constraint.
+This paper introduces the Influential Billboard Slot Selection Problem Under Zonal Influence Constraint.
 We propose a simple, greedy approach to solve this problem.
 Though this method is easy to understand and simple to implement due to the excessive number of marginal gain computations, this method is not scalable.
 We design a branch and bound framework with two bound estimation techniques that divide the problem into different zones and integrate the zone-specific solutions to obtain a solution for the whole.
 We implement both the solution methodologies with real-world billboard and trajectory datasets and several experiments have been reported.
 We compare the performance of the proposed solution approaches with several baseline methods.
 The results show that the proposed approaches lead to more effective solutions with reasonable computational overhead than the baseline methods.

 Towards Regret Free Slot Allocation in Billboard Advertisement